Backing Up Beaker

 The Western half of our sector was already notorious for dope trafficking, and since the X had come to the Valley, we had left it practically unsupervised, so the smugglers were getting pretty bold.

-We were on US 281, the old military highway that paralleled the border, in a deep loop of land called Galveston Bend.
-We came upon a lone Cameron County deputy I knew named Briones.
+We were on US 281, the old military highway that paralleled the border, near a deep loop of land called Galveston Bend.* We came upon a lone Cameron County deputy I knew named Gilbert Briones.
 He was easily recognizable from a distance, because he was slim, he had big, steeply sloped trapezius muscles, and he had a narrow head.

 Briones was the spitting image of “Beaker” from the Muppets.